ambientsprotocol/specs/README.md

-# specs
+# Ambients Protocol Specifications

-Official specification for the Ambients protocol
+This repository will contain the official specifications for the Ambients protocol.

+***Work in progress!***